 A 12-inch display, with a resolution of 2160 x 1440 pixels is bright and vivid.
 The viewing angles are not disappointing either, but the best part is the touchscreen.
 The touchscreen is really good, much better than one would expect for this much money.
 It is highly responsive and has impressive multi-touch capabilities.

 Possibly the best feature of the Chuwi Hi 12, the display is as good, if not better as displays of Microsoft’s Surface and the iPad Pro.

-The device handles multi-tasking quit well to, as it switches between different applications effortlessly and smoothly.
-Heavy games are pretty much unplayable, but those that don’t require high end performance run just fine.
+The device handles multi-tasking quit well too, as it switches between different applications effortlessly and smoothly.
+Heavy games are pretty much unplayable, but those that don’t require high-end performance run just fine.